devDucks/astroarch/GUIDE.md

 - noVNC

 # Reporting issues
-AstroArch is actually in a beta state, things seems to work and look pretty stable.
-However should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them
+AstroArch is actually in a stable state, however, should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them